 Practices of non-linear movement can help if done regularly over a long period.
 These movements work both sides of the body.
 They increase flexibility and balance and fluidity.
 And they are fun!
 Examples:

-The type of bodywork that addresses asymmetries is called structural bodywork.
+The type of bodywork that directly addresses asymmetries is called structural bodywork.
 There are two main schools of training: Rolfing Structural Integration and Anatomy Trains Structural Integration.
 Neuromuscular therapy also assesses posture and gait pattern and can address imbalances.

 I’m staying safe, going out only for walks and groceries masked.